ElectricalGang

 Applications of Signal isolators:

-The application of signal isolator is as follows:
+The application of the signal isolator is as follows:

 • Protection against Electromagnetic Compatibility (EMC).